 - Next Steps: What will housing policy look like following significant reforms and how can you plan best for it?

 - Emma Fraser, Director—Housing Markets and Strategy, MHCLG

-- Alistair Smyth, Head of External Affairs, Guinness Partnership
+- Alistair Smyth, Director of External Affairs and Social Investment, Guinness Partnership

 - Julia Park, Head of Housing Research, Levitt Bernstein